 Crisscross Hungarian Stitch

 The crisscross Hungarian stitch is a textured filling stitched worked in rows of diagonal stitches, with each row facing the opposite direction.
-A second color of thread is used to fill in the resulting spaces between the rows.
+The second color of thread is used to fill in the resulting spaces between the rows.
 This is the perfect area to use a specialty thread such as a metallic or to add a bead.

 12 of 54